sebastianedberg/v5-aep-sdk-partner-demo/android/README.md

 ## SDK V5

-In this demo app you will be using the [Adobe Experience Cloud Platform SDK for Android](https://aep-sdks.gitbook.io/docs/)
+In this demo app you will be using the [Adobe Experience Platform SDK for Android](https://aep-sdks.gitbook.io/docs/)

 ## Download SDK